1. Director Responsibilities

 2. Director Qualifications

 Directors should possess the highest personal and professional ethics, integrity and values and be committed to representing the long-term interests of the Company’s shareholders.
 They should also have an inquisitive and objective perspective, practical wisdom and mature judgment.
-The Board endeavors to represent diverse experience at policy-making levels in business, government, education and technology.
-Directors must be willing to devote sufficient time to carrying out their duties and responsibilities to the Company effectively, and they are expected to ensure that other existing and planned future commitments, including other board service, do not materially interfere with their service to the Company.
+The Board endeavors to represent complementary and diverse skill sets, backgrounds and experiences, including experience at policy-making levels in business, government, education and technology.1 Directors must be willing to devote sufficient time to carrying out their duties and responsibilities to the Company effectively, and they are expected to ensure that other existing and planned future commitments, including other board service, do not materially interfere with their service to the Company.
 Directors should be committed to serve on the Board for an extended period of time.

 The Governance/Nominating Committee is responsible for assisting the Board in identifying individuals qualified to serve as Board members and recommending to the Board the director nominees for each annual meeting of shareholders and for any vacancies or newly created positions on the Board.
 Candidates for nomination will be reviewed by the Governance/Nominating Committee in accordance with its charter.
 When formulating its membership recommendations, the Governance/Nominating Committee will consider candidates recommended by shareholders and will evaluate such candidates in the same manner in which it evaluates candidates recommended by other sources.
 In order to be considered, shareholder recommendations should be made in accordance with Section 15, Article II of the Company’s Bylaws.
 In addition, the Governance/Nominating Committee will assess the composition of the Board to determine if the needed background, expertise and perspective are present on the Board to provide effective governance and counsel to benefit the Company and its shareholders.